wanjinchang/MTCNN_USE_TF_E2E/README.md

 ### Usage
 First you should run 'python npy2ckpt.py' to convert the three npy file for pnet/rnet/onet to one ckpt if you do not have the ckpt file(Note:the three npy files and converted ckpt file already in mtcnn_model of this repository).

-Then Replace your picture in 'examples' and run 'python demo.py'.
+Then Replace your pictures in 'examples' and run 'python demo.py'.

-the result is  'examples/*_result.jpg'.
+the result is in 'examples/*_result.jpg'.

 ### Result